BREWERY GEMS PROFILES:

 Then in February of 1937, Rettenmayer met with an untimely death, followed in November by the death of a prime stockholder and director of the company, Dr. Wm.
 Fehliman.
 This resulted in the restructuring of the company in 1938, and the Neubert family gaining sole control.
 The company's name was changed to the Monterey Brewing Co., with Armin, Jr., president.

 It was to be a family affair.
 Armin, Sr. took a less active role, but still drove from Santa Cruz weekly to check on production.
 His oldest daughter, Elsie, now Mrs. Hanibal Trucano, had held the position of secretary in the last days of the Black Hills Brewery.
 The Trucanos had traveled from South Dakota to again help the family.
 Elsie by assuming the secretary position, and her husband taking the job of Bottling Works supervisor.
 The company's brewmaster was George Ziegler, who had married Armin's youngest daughter, Francine.
 However, the issue of brewmaster caused some family discord.
 Armin was to chose one of the son-in-laws to attend the Brewer's Academy, and Hanibal being the oldest felt that it was fitting that he be chosen.
 Ultimately George became brewmaster with positional authority over Hanibal and the bottling works.

 Four years later the issue over who was brewmaster became moot.
-In spite of the Neubert family's best efforts, the brewery ceased production in 1942.
-The brewing industry itself was beset with difficulties due to shortages and rationing of raw materials for the war effort.
-The family struggled to make the business profitable, but after four lean years they converted the brewery into a cold storage operation.
+The brewing industry was beset with difficulties due to shortages and rationing of raw materials for the war effort.
+The family struggled to make the business profitable but after four lean years, and in spite of the Neubert family's best efforts, the brewery ceased production.
+In 1942 they reluctantly converted the brewery into a cold storage operation.